Hello my dear Rosary lovers! The question of this post is: How many beads are on a Rosary?

 150 … So what?

 150 is the number of Psalms in the Catholic Bible.
-The Psalms are the hymn book of the Church and have always been recited by the Church.
+The Psalms are the hymn book and prayer book of the Catholic Church and these have always been recited by the Church.

-In fact, this is so important, that Priests are not obligated to say Mass everyday in their churches.
-But they ARE obligated to pray the Divine Office everyday.
+In fact, this is so important, that though Priests are not obligated to say Mass everyday in their churches they ARE obligated to pray the Divine Office everyday!

-The Divine Office is FILLED with the Psalms.
-That’s how highly the Church regards the Psalms.
+That’s how highly the Church regards the 150 Psalms.

 OK, what does this have to do with the Rosary?